tmarfil/terraform_bigip_provider_with_as3/Readme.md

 * One AS3 declaration per _Tenant_
 * A single AS3 declaration can define many _Applications_
-* Keep the AS3 class “id” and “remark” the same across all AS3 declarations.
+* Keep the AS3 class “id” and “remark” the same across all AS3 declarations
-* Use the Application class “label” and “remark” properties for comments / descriptions.
+* Use the Application class “label” and “remark” properties for comments / descriptions

 ## Steps